chqoliann/chqoliann/README.md

-# Hello, I'm Narek Chqolian 👋
+# Hello, I'm Narek Chqolyan 👋

 ## About Me
 Hey there!
 I'm Narek Chqolian, a budding backend developer.
 My goal is to craft amazing web applications that are not only functional but also beautifully designed.
 Currently, I'm actively learning Python, Django framework, CSS, and HTML.